 The good thing about the envelope system is that you do not need a lot of cash or buy any special materials to start.
 I started with just plain white envelopes.

 PEOPLE WHO DO NOT CARE FOR CREDIT REWARDS

 I collect point/miles from using credit cards and I use them for travel.
 I also rack in enough points for cash backs.
-But if you are not into that hobby, the envelope sytem will work well for you.
+But if you are not into that hobby, the envelope system will work well for you.

 PEOPLE WHO CAN STICK TO A SUPER-STRICT BUDGET

 The goal of the envelope system is to ultimately teach you discipline.
-If you have a Type A personality, it would not be a problem but it will be a struggle for those who needs flexibility.
+If you have a Type A personality, it would not be a problem but it will be a struggle for those who need flexibility.